DC Metro Region

 — Major Dana Ferreira, Fairfax County Police

-This argument—that scanner audio is being used for "content"—represents an expansion of encryption rationales beyond officer safety and privacy.
-It suggests departments are concerned not just about criminals, but about any public use of scanner information.
+That argument—scanner audio is being used to make content—goes beyond officer safety and privacy.
+It suggests Fairfax County is concerned not just about criminals listening, but about any public use of scanner information.
+That is a significant expansion of the encryption rationale and worth scrutinizing in public comment.

-FCPD currently uses eight primary radio channels monitored by dispatchers, plus additional side channels (some already encrypted).
-The proposed change would encrypt the main dispatch channels while keeping some tactical channels already secure.
+FCPD currently uses eight primary dispatch channels plus additional side channels, some of which are already encrypted.
+The proposed change would encrypt main dispatch while existing tactical channels remain encrypted.

 The Timeline: A Coordinated Regional Shift